matsaragas/News-Articles-Search-Engine/README.md

 ### Run the Front End App

-Navigate to the ['frontend'](frontend) directory and run the following commands:
+Navigate to the [frontend](frontend) directory and run the following commands:

 1. Install the dependencies (in not already installed):
 ```shel